NASADatanauts/PaleBlueDot/story/story.md

 The idea is to show a smaller resolution version of the requested image in place of the real one until the full size image loads.

-The goal is to make these initial thumbnail images small enough that the application is able to instantly respond to user interaction with them (less than a second of download time) but also big enough that the user sees what they are looking at.
+The goal is to make these initial thumbnail images small enough that the application is able to instantly respond to user interaction with them (less than a second of download time even on mobile internet) but also big enough that the user sees what they are looking at.

 There are thumbnails provided by the NASA API but they are so small that they looked unacceptable when stretched to full screen.